nerskllc/Checkpoint-App/README.md

    f.
 Submit a pull request (PR) with your modifications to the main branch of the project repository.

-5. **Submission and Evaluation**: Follow the submission guidelines provided in the repository to submit your project once it is completed.

-6. **Stay Updated**: Keep an eye on your email inbox and our official communication channels for any updates, announcements, or additional requirements related to the hackathon.
-It is crucial to stay informed about any changes or instructions throughout the process.

-By including their details in the Developers List, participants can showcase their contributions and become an integral part of the hackathon's collaborative community.
-This initiative aims to recognize and celebrate each participant's involvement and foster a sense of camaraderie among all contributors.
-Happy hacking!

-If you have any questions or encounter any issues during the registration process, please reach out to our support team at [support-email@example.com](mailto:support-email@example.com).
+If you have any questions or encounter any issues during this whole process, please reach out to our support team at [support-email@example.com](mailto:support-email@example.com).

 <!-- USAGE EXAMPLES -->
-## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap